benbahrenburg/Ti.BlurView/iOS/README.md

 <h3>Attribution</h3>

-The Blur method uses CoreImage in the fashion detailed by Evan Davis [here](http://evandavis.me/blog/2013/2/13/getting-creative-with-calayer-masks).
+The Blur method was inspired by the CoreImage tutorial by Evan Davis [here](http://evandavis.me/blog/2013/2/13/getting-creative-with-calayer-masks).

 The image used in all of the examples is by [thenails](http://www.flickr.com/people/thenails1/) and is licenced under Creative Commons.
 This image is and associated licensing is available [here](http://ny-pictures.com/nyc/photo/picture/42553/nostalgic_view_famous_hall).